jethrokuan/braindump/content/posts/self_supervised_learning.md

 In [Reinforcement Learning ⭐]({{< relref "reinforcement_learning" >}}), the machine predicts a scalar reward given weak feedback once in a while.
 Since there is very little feedback, it seems impossible to learn any complex representations in a short amount of time.

 See [LeCun's Cake Analogy]({{< relref "lecun_cake_analogy" >}}).

+## Image-based {#image-based}

+Exemplar-CNN creates surrogate training dataset with unlabeled image patches.
+Surrogate classes are created by applying image transformations, such as rotation.

+Another class of tasks involve extracting multiple patches from a single image, and asking the model to predict the relationship between the patches.

+The model can also be tasked to perform colorization: coloring a grayscale input image.

+## Video-based {#video-based}

+Any visual representation learned for the same object across close frames should be close in the latent feature space.
+For example, applying a triplet loss on patches of motion (compared to a random patch).

+Another common task is to validate the order of frames.
+Training frames can be sampled from high-motion windows in order (a,b,c,d,e).
+Positive tuples such as (b,c,d) can be formed, and negative tuples like (b,a,d), (b,e,d) can be created.